“Don’t believe everything you think.”

 Teamwork, doubt, and structured techniques, including checklists, also hold promise as strategies for fighting bias.
 We’ll look at each of these techniques for minimizing bias in subsequent articles.

-This article is adapted from Eureka!
-The science and art of insight, which will be officially launching this month.
+This article is adapted from Eureka! the science and art of insight, which is available now.